 We’re going to take a look at your online reviews and reputation.

-Reviews are becoming more and more important nowadays and when customer leave reviews online for appliance repair companies they’re being ignored.
+Reviews are becoming more and more important nowadays and when customer leave reviews online for hvac businesses or appliance repair companies they’re being ignored.
 I highly encourage you whether you get good reviews or bad reviews, that you should always respond to them.
 And if it’s bad, you want to see if you can turn that bad review into a good review.
 Even if that means refunding the customer their money, because bad reviews are going to hurt you so much more, as it cost you future business.

 Wondering why business is so slow this year?
 Check your online reviews and reputation, you may find your answer there…